johncoleman83/mini-tweet-bot/README.md

 ## file List

-* `./Procfile`
+   ### cloud foundry

-  this file contains the initiation script for run the app in IBM Bluemix CF
+   	   * `./Procfile`: this file contains the initiation script for run the app in IBM Bluemix CF
+	   * `./manifest.yml`: Supports cloud foundry command line interface.
+	   * `./runtime.txt`: informs cloudfoundry of what version of python to run

 * `./app.py`